gferhpc/supercomputing.tue.nl/pages/documentation/standard_configs_2024.md

   jobs.
 - Single-core jobs tend to need more memory per core than parallel jobs do, hence the increased amount of RAM in this configuration.

+## General

+Specifications:

+- Brand: Dell preferred
+- Ethernet: 25 Gbit/s SFP28 with RoCEv2 support
+    - e.g. Broadcom 57414
+    - incl.
+SFP28 DAC cable, Dell-switch compatible
+- Storage:
+    - Boot storage: RAID-1.
+        - For Dell: BOSS, cheapest size available.
+    - Local storage: on request.
+Can be put on boot storage as well.
+- Power supply: 1+1 redundant.
+    - Connectors: C13-14 preferred; C19-20 if needed.
+    - Quote must state the connector type
+    - Power cables: not needed
+- Rack mount kit: yes
+- Bezel: no
+- Remote mgmt: required.
+    - For Dell: iDRAC with Enterprise and OpenManage license.
+- Support: 5 year next business day.

+Other constraints:

+- Nodes should be ≤ 25 k€ (incl.
+VAT) to avoid financial issues.

+### Rationale

+Ethernet: 25 Gbit hardware is only slightly more expensive than 10 Gbit hardware, but offers a good performance increase and is future-proof.

 [^1]: Computed as: CPU TDP + 0.3 W/GB RAM.